entlaabstudio/rplayer/README.md

 ## Tips:

 * by using the {base_url} tag anywhere in the texts, you get the full address of RPlayer, which is unknown on Web3 in advance

+## Known issues:

+**Booting does not work on a full Opera browser node**.
+I think the problem is on the browser side, because it does not have an overview of the sizes of loaded files, statuses (everything is automatically 200) and the amount of data already loaded.
+IPFS implementation in this browser does not appear to be complete.
+Sorry for troubles.
+I do not recommend a full Opera node.